sunghoon031/LCSD_SLAM/README.md

 So please install the required (and recommended) dependencies for each project first.
 These are: ROS, C++11 compiler, suitesparse, eigen3, Pangolin, and OpenCV.
 The instructions can be found in their original project pages.
-We tested our code using Ubuntu 14.04 and ROS Indigo.
+We tested our code using Ubuntu 14.04 (ROS Indigo) and Ubuntu 16.04 (ROS Kinetic).

 ### 2.3.
 How to build: